AbismoNegro666/ELK-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the jumo box machine can accept connections from the Internet.
+Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 76.87.86.xxx

 Machines within the network can only be accessed by Jump box via docker.